patchjs/patchjs-loader/README.md

 **version** `String`

-the current page of version, .
+the current page of version.

 <br/>